 Yummy Summer Vegetable Quinoa Soup

 We can never have too many fresh vegetables around here.
-I really enjoy meat, but boy do I have a love affair with vegetables.
-I especially love cooking with them when I can grow them myself in the back yard.
+I really enjoy meat, but boy, do I have a love affair with vegetables.
+I especially love cooking with them when I can grow them myself in the backyard.
 And with the addition of quinoa and chickpeas, this simple summer vegetable soup gets a real protein kick with tons of great nutrition we don't normally get.
 I don't think too many people usually cook with quinoa and chickpeas.

-My mother in law actually gave me those delicious squash from her garden, and the carrots and tomatoes came from mine!
+My mother-in-law actually gave me those delicious squash from her garden, and the carrots and tomatoes came from mine.
 It simply doesn't get any better than this.
-And my little one was eager to help put it all together with me. it helps that he enjoys helping me pick veggies from the garden that we then eat or use in our recipes.
+And my little one was eager to help put it all together with me.
+It helps that he enjoys helping me pick veggies from the garden that we then eat or use in our recipes.
 I've got so many pictures of him running around the house in his diaper and rubber boots, eating carrots from the garden that he went out and picked.
 I would share them, but he's always in his diaper.

-Let's see how you can make this wonderful soup yourself!
+Let me show you how you can make this wonderful soup yourself!

 - 1 onion, chopped